hariswb/webgpu-vector-search/README.md

   - `readbackBuffer`
   - `outputBuffer`

-The vector shards can be large (32Mb).
-The pipeline should pass them to the buffers only once at the pipeline initialization.
-The engine uses `mappedAtCreation: true` for persistency.
+The vector shard can be large (32Mb each) and each buffer load uses resources and contribute to latency.
+The pipeline passes them to `vectorShardBuffers[]` only once at the pipeline initialization.
+The engine uses `mappedAtCreation: true` for their persistency in GPU.

 Checkout `src/gpu/engine.ts`.